daparic/qemu-arm/README.md

 ## Windows Git Bash

-This part is for Windows only, install [Git bash](https://github.com/git-for-windows/git/releases/download/v2.43.0.windows.1/Git-2.43.0-64-bit.exe) as we will be using it as our terminal for Windows machine.
+Install [Git bash](https://github.com/git-for-windows/git/releases/download/v2.43.0.windows.1/Git-2.43.0-64-bit.exe) as we will be using it as our terminal for Windows machine.
 Open git bash shell, clone the project and set environment variables:

 ```
 git clone https://github.com/daparic/qemu-arm